 Getting Around Wilmette

 Wilmette is fortunate to have excellent public transportation available.
-The Village is served by Metra Railroad service, CTA rapid transit service, and Pace bus service as well as having easy access to the Edens Expressway.
-For additional information on available transportation in Wilmette please visit the following web sites:
+The Village is served by Metra Railroad service, CTA rapid transit service, and Pace bus service, as well as having easy access to the Edens Expressway (entrance/exit at Lake Ave.).

 The daily parking fee is $2.60 at the Metra Berman Parking Lot and $2.10 at the Poplar Avenue Lots.
 There is a limited number of scooter/motorcycle parking spots located along the train tracks at the corner of Green Bay Road and Central Avenue; the daily parking fee for these spots is $1.00.
 Parking is free on weekdays after 3:00 p.m. and all day on Saturday and Sunday; however, parking between 2:00 a.m. – 4:00 a.m. is prohibited 7 days a week.
 To use the Mobile Payment option, download the Passport Parking App and use ZONE77.